coolxv/cpp-stub/README.md

 - The usage of windows and linux will be slightly different, because the methods for getting different types of function addresses are different, and the calling conventions are sometimes different.
 - Supported operating systems  : windows,linux
 - Supported hardware platform  : x86,x86-64
-- Supported compiler           : msvc,gcc
+- Supported compiler           : msvc(Getting x86 virtual function addresses is only supported.),gcc,clang(Getting virtual function addresses is not supported.)

 **Principle of implementation**
 ![](https://github.com/coolxv/cpp-stub/blob/master/pic/intel.png)